hrbrmstr/splashr/README.md

 -   `start_splash`: Start a Splash server Docker container
 -   `stop_splash`: Stop a running a Splash server Docker container

+Helpers:

+-   `get_body_size`:	Retrieve size of content | body | headers
+-   `get_content_sie`:	Retrieve size of content | body | headers
+-   `get_content_type`	Retrieve or test content type of a HAR request object
+-   `get_headers_size`	Retrieve size of content | body | headers
+-   `is_binary`:	Retrieve or test content type of a HAR request object
+-   `is_content_type`:	Retrieve or test content type of a HAR request object
+-   `is_css`:	Retrieve or test content type of a HAR request object
+-   `is_gif`:	Retrieve or test content type of a HAR request object
+-   `is_html`:	Retrieve or test content type of a HAR request object
+-   `is_javascript`:	Retrieve or test content type of a HAR request object
+-   `is_jpeg`:	Retrieve or test content type of a HAR request object
+-   `is_json`:	Retrieve or test content type of a HAR request object
+-   `is_plain`:	Retrieve or test content type of a HAR request object
+-   `is_png`:	Retrieve or test content type of a HAR request object
+-   `is_svg`:	Retrieve or test content type of a HAR request object
+-   `is_xml`:	Retrieve or test content type of a HAR request object

 Some functions from `HARtools` are imported/exported and `%>%` is imported/exported.

 ### TODO